 Patients are encouraged to select a ‘primary care provider’ or PCP, as that PCP will be the provider responsible for coordinating all of your child’s care with the Care Team and clinicians outside of the practice.

-You may select either a PNP or physician, as both types of practitioners are fully qualified to care for your little ones.
+You may select either a PNP, PA or physician, as all types of practitioners are fully qualified to care for your little ones.